Integrated Greenhouse Gas Monitoring System for Germany – ITMS

 To ensure the most successful development of ITMS, the funding measure builds on an implementation concept (concept only in German available) that was written by a national expert group together with international experts.
 This concepts builds upon a core project that is responsible for the overall technical coordination of the ITMS.
 Due to many years of expertise and preliminary work in this subject area, as well as the assumption of responsibilities in the operational running of the ITMS, the Max Planck Institute for Biogeochemistry (MPI-BGC) in Jena and the German Weather Service (DWD) take on this coordination function.

-With projects of a supplementary announcement, the ITMS core project is to be expanded by further, associated research projects on selected topics.
+With projects of a supplementary announcement, the ITMS core project was expanded by further, associated research projects on selected topics.
 In particular, innovative and additional observation methods and modelling approaches are to be developed, tested and applied.
 The aim is to integrate suitable and tested observation and modelling methods into the new ITMS system to be developed.

 As early as 1992, when the Framework Convention on Climate Change was adopted, the Parties undertook to compile comparable national inventories of their greenhouse gas emissions – in particular to assess the implementation and effectiveness of climate protection measures.
 Building on the national reporting and verification regimes developed over the past decades, an enhanced transparency framework with extended reporting obligations was established under the Paris Agreement in 2015, allowing for a more comprehensive comparability of greenhouse gas inventories and assessment of announced Nationally Determined Contributions (NDCs).
 At the World Climate Conference in Glasgow at the end of 2021, the Parties agreed on rules on modalities, procedures and guidelines for measurement, reporting and verification that are still missing.